axvr/axvr.io/projects/ascribe/comparison/index.md

 projects.
 It defines how to use specific attributes in the `.gitattributes` to alter the behaviour of editors.

-Ascribe makes use of the existing attributes commonly used by Git (e.g. `text`, `eol`, `binary`, etc.), and adds some editor specific ones on top.
+Ascribe makes use of the existing attributes commonly used by Git (e.g. `eol` and `binary`), and adds some editor specific ones on top.
 These attributes are used by Ascribe extensions which can be installed to the editor.

 Since Ascribe uses the `.gitattributes` file, and reuses some of the existing attributes, many of the most important options are enforced at the VCS level by